wjceizo/hilo-map/readme.txt

-This is a map app.
+This is a map app!